 For the very latest travel news to and within Leicester we recommend tuning into BBC Radio Leicester on 104.9FM or follow Area Traffic Control on Twitter: @ATCLeicester

 The coach drop-off point for the Visitor Centre is on Southgates, which is a three minute walk from the Visitor Centre entrance and can be seen on the left hand side of the map above.

-One of our Visitor Services team will meet groups on their arrival at the Southgates coach drop-off point and escort the group to the Visitor Centre.
+One of our Visitor Services team will meet groups on arrival at the Southgates coach drop-off point and escort the group to the Visitor Centre.

 Limited on-street parking for coaches is available free of charge in the city centre but spaces must be booked in advance, through the team at Visit Leicester.
 More information about city centre parking can be found here

 We can be easily reached by any of the bus services coming into the city centre.
 A map of services into Leicester city centre, is available on the Leicester City Council transport and streets website.